top of page

 The noun 'stasis' finds its origins in the Greek word 'stasis,' which means 'a standing still' or 'a state of rest.'
 It entered the English language in the late 16th century.
 'Stasis' refers to a state of balance, stability, or equilibrium characterized by a lack of change or motion.
 Its etymology effectively conveys the idea of a static condition where things remain in a fixed or unchanging state.
 Whether it's referring to a societal stasis, a stasis in a patient's medical condition, or a stasis in political negotiations, this term underscores the concept of a pause or a state of rest where there is little or no movement or alteration.

-Quiz: Find the meaning of the noun stasis:
+Find the correct meaning of the noun stasis:

 Try Again!